xvelastin/unityaudioutility/README.md

 Constantly growing collection of c# scripts for Unity audio implementation.
 Unfinished and undocumented.

-## AudioSourceFader
+## Audio Function Scripts

-Creates natural sounding fades that can be accessed without scripting (Unity Events).
+**AudioSourceFader:** Creates natural sounding fades that can be accessed without scripting (Unity Events).
 Attach to a gameobject in a scene with an audiosource component.
 Fade curve editable in inspector or with an argument (c# calls only).
 Created for Limbik Theatre's audio play Pangea.

-## FadeAudioInDb
-static script for quick control of natural sounding fades, based on the same principle as audiosourcefader.
+**AudioUtility:** a stanley knife of useful tools.

+**fadeInOnAwake:** very simple script, does what it says.

+**outputGain & jitterGain:** outputGain takes over an audiosource's volume control, letting you control it in decibels (loudness) for more precise control.
+The jitterGain script applies a smoothed randomness to outputGain's output, for some reason.

-## Music
+## Music Scripts

-some simple sequencing etc. scripts for unity
+**arp.cs**: Sample-based sequencer driven by the beatmaker.cs script

+**beatmaker.cs:** Creates bangs based on tempo + subdivisions.

+## Other Scripts

+** ConstrainToRadius.cs** Constrains a gameobject to a given radius around another gameobject while following a third gameobject.
+Created to confine the sounds of waves to the edges of a lake.